SQL Server Pricing and Licensing Guide 2026: Editions, Models, and How to Choose

 | Enterprise | PAYG (monthly) | $274/core/month | Requires Azure Arc |

-Hidden costs to budget for: Software Assurance (~25% of license annually), Windows Server licensing, hardware or cloud compute, backup storage, and DBA staff time.
-Non-compliance penalties can reach 125% of list price for organizations exceeding a 5% compliance gap during audits.
+Hidden costs to budget for: Software Assurance (~25% of license cost annually), Windows Server licensing, hardware or cloud compute, backup storage, and DBA staff time.
+Non-compliance penalties during a Microsoft audit can reach 125% of list price for organizations exceeding a 5% compliance gap.
+Document every deployment.

 Small Internal Application